charlesxucheng/aws-study-notes/VPC.md

 - For S3, DynamoDB,etc
 - Can have VCP endpoint policies

-## Gateway Route Table
+### Gateway Route Table
-A route table can be associated with internet gateways or virtual private gateways.
+A route table associated with internet gateways or virtual private gateways.

 A gateway route table associated with an internet gateway supports routes with the following targets:
 * The default local route